gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 ### Step 2: Finding Jacobian Matrix for robotic arm

-Multyplyng consecutively these tranformation matrixes, we compute **Homogeneous Transformation Matrix** from start to end joint.
+Multiplying consecutively these tranformation matrixes, we compute **Homogeneous Transformation Matrix** from start to end joint.
 Keeping only the last column that corresponds to `pe_x, pe_y, pe_z` variables, we are ready to compute Jacobian using the form:

 ![Screenshot from 2021-03-18 23-59-42](https://user-images.githubusercontent.com/50829499/111703311-24b71a80-8846-11eb-8e42-41d0dcf07c15.png)

 This became easier using matlab code `Jacobian.m`

-The kinematic analysis (Jacobian & Homogeneous Transformation Matrices computation) has been inluded to `kinematics.py` file.
-This code is usefull for `controller.py`,which is responsible for Path Planning and Two Different Tasks.
+The kinematic analysis (Jacobian & Homogeneous Transformation Matrices computation) has been included in `kinematics.py` file.
+This code is useful for `controller.py`,which is responsible for Path Planning and Two Different Tasks.

 ### Step 3: Path Planning

 We define a 3rd order polynomial that describes the position of end efector each time, according to standards.
-The movement breaks to two tasks
+The movement breaks into two tasks

 #### Task 1: Straight movemet of End Effector